 - If the funeral is being held in a church, be sure to dress modestly.
-Cover your shoulders at least.
-You may even need to cover your arms if required.
+Cover your arms, or shoulders at very least.

 - Avoid wearing jeans.
 They are just not appropriate for this type of event.
 They are far too casual.

 - Nothing too revealing or tight such as a plunging neckline, skirt with a slit, or very short dress.
-Your skirt length should be at the knee.
+Your skirt length should be at the knee or just below.
 Don’t expose a lot of skin.

 - Make sure your shoes are comfortable.
 Funerals can be a lot of standing and walking, so plan accordingly.
 Nothing too sexy or strappy.
-Closed toe is appropriate.
+Closed toe shoes are appropriate.

 - Try your outfit on the night before.
 If you have an outfit that you “save” as your funeral outfit, you want to make sure it still fits!

 - Don’t forget to tuck some tissue in your purse and an extra one to share.